-Probably the most famous ship wreck in the Turks and Caicos, this Soviet oil rig service vessel turned Dominican cargo ship is found about two miles of off Long Bay Beach on Providenciales.
+Probably the most famous shipwreck in the Turks and Caicos, the Soviet oil rig service vessel turned Panama cargo ship La Famille Express is found about two miles (3.2 km) off of Long Bay Beach on Providenciales.

 The Mega One Triton

-This large vessel greets all visitors to Governor's Beach on Grand Turk.
-Washed ashore during Hurricane Sandy in 2012, efforts to remove the ship have been unsuccessful as of yet.
+This was a large vessel greeting visitors to Governor's Beach on Grand Turk.
+It was washed ashore during Hurricane Sandy in 2012 and was finally removed in 2020.

 The River Arc

-This converted oil tanker wrecked on the barrier reef off of Whitby North Caicos in 1979.
-Rumours suggest that this ship was trafficking drugs and that much of the cargo was transported to planes for flight to the final destination.
+This converted oil tanker wrecked on the barrier reef off of Whitby, North Caicos in 1979.
+Rumors suggest that this ship was trafficking drugs and that much of the cargo was transported to planes for flight to the final destination.
 Much of what remained of the ship has disintegrated in recent years.